arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 * Use Case - Long-running, Critical , Known / Understood, and Consistent workload systems

 ### Spot Instances
-* You can save upto 90% compared to on-demand instances
+* You can save up to 90% compared to on-demand instances
 * Allow consumption of spare AWS capacity at really reduced rate.
 * Instances are provided to you as long as your bid price is above the spot price, and you only ever pay the spot price.
 If your bid is exceeded, instances are terminated with **two-minute-warning**
-* Use Case - Non critical workoads, burst workloads or consistent non-critical workloads that can tolerate interruptions.
+* Use Case - Non critical workloads, burst workloads or consistent non-critical workloads that can tolerate interruptions.
 * Not good options for long running jobs that cannot tolerate interruptions.

 ### Savings Plans
-* Flexible pricing model that offer low price on EC2 or Fargate usage, in exchange for a commitment to a consistent amoutn of usage (measured in $/hour) for a 1 or 3 year term
+* Flexible pricing model that offer low price on EC2 or Fargate usage, in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a 1 or 3 year term

 ### Dedicated Hosts
 * Dedicated host give you complete control over physical instance placement and dedicated hardware free from other customer interactions.
-* Dedicated hosts are generally used when software is licensed per core/CPU and not compatibile with running within a shared cloud environment.
+* Dedicated hosts are generally used when software is licensed per core/CPU and not compatible with running within a shared cloud environment.
 * Can be purchased On-Demand (Hourly)

 ---